akarnokd/async-enumerable-dotnet/README.md

 - `Filter` - prevent items from passing through which don't pass a predicate
 - `First` - signals the first item of the async sequence
 - `FlatMap` - map the source items into `IAsyncEnumerable`s and merge their values into a single async sequence
+- `GroupBy` - groups the source elements into distinct async groups
 - `IgnoreElements` - ignores items and ends when the source async sequence ends
 - `Last` - signals the last item of the async sequence
 - `Map` - transform one source value into some other value